GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_classes.md

 - Settings affect how the processing runs (number of classes and intervals).
 - The core of the analysis is raster calculation: how much population falls in each class of hazard.
 - The information is aggregated at desired ADM level using zonal statistics
 - The expected annual impact (EAE) is computed by summing up the total impact over a certain class threshold.
 For example, when considering agricultural flood impacts, it may account only for water depth > 0.5 m.
-Exposure score is multiplied by the exceedence frequency (1/(RPi-RPj) of the events.
+Exposure score is multiplied by the exceedence frequency (1/RPi - 1/RPj) of the scenario.
 The exceedance frequency curve (EFC) is built and plotted.
-- The table results are exported in excel format, the map rsults are exported in gpkg format.
+- Table results are exported in excel format, map rsults are exported in gpkg format.

 ## SCRIPT STRUCTURE